 It depends on the index.

-Annual Rebalancing: Some sectoral or thematic indices, like those tracking infrastructure or technology, may only be rebalanced once a year.
+Some sectoral or thematic indices, like those tracking infrastructure or technology, may only be rebalanced once a year.
+Regular rebalancing helps the index stay aligned with changing market trends and company performance.

 What Happens During Index Rebalancing?

-The result?
-The index continues to reflect the top-performing and most valuable companies in the Indian market.
+As a result, the index continues to represent leading companies in the Indian market.

 Does Rebalancing Affect Share Prices?